JohanesB/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-task 9:  a program that prints the numbers from 1 to 100 But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz
+task 10: a function that prints a triangle